 Thanks to the waxing and waning of the moon each day, the power and intensity of the tide swirling into the Shubenacadie River, Nova Scotia’s largest river, creates the perfect equation for upriver whitewater rafting—and for the kid in all of us, mudsliding—the perfect excuse to play in the mud!

-Twice a day, tidal bores, a phenomenon in which the incoming tide forms waves travel up a river against the normal direction of the river, occur.
+Twice a day (according to the tide times), tidal bores, a phenomenon in which the incoming tide forms waves travel up a river against the normal direction of the river, occur.
 Luckily for us, local tourism operators seize this opportunity to ride the tides, found at the lower part of the river, with large boats called Zodiac Hurricanes.
-There are several operators; we chose Shubenacadie River Adventure Tours and highly recommend it.
+There are several operators; we chose Shubenacadie River Adventure Tours and highly recommend them.

 Once you arrive at the lodge you are required to sign a waiver, get suited up with life jackets, and if, weather requires, rain gear and boots.
 The operators ask that you arrive at least an hour before your tour time.
 You may, like us, need to wait until everyone is ready and suited with a life jacket, which can take a while, but just be patient, the wait is well worth it.